chingu-voyages/voyage-project-tier3-expensesplitter/README.md

 ### Extras (Not Required)

+- Google Authentication
+  - [ ] Provide a fallback authentication method in case Google authentication fails.

+- Expense Group Management
+  - [ ] The link should be secure and expire after a certain period (configurable) or after the group is closed.

 - Multi-currency Support

   - [ ] Allow expenses in multiple currencies

 ## Acceptance Criteria

+- Google Authentication

+  - [ ] Google Authentication is implemented, allowing users to securely log in using their Google accounts.
+  - [ ] Only authenticated users can access and manage expense groups and data.

 - Expense Group Management